Ferrari 458 Italia Review

 Ferrari 458 Italia Brakes

 The Ferrari 458 Italia specs include standard 4-corner ceramic self-ventilated disc brakes.
-The CCM (carbon ceramic material) braking system is derived from Ferrari’s F1 technology.
+The CCM (carbon-ceramic material) braking system is derived from Ferrari’s F1 technology.
 It includes 15.7 x 8.8 x 1.4 inch front discs and 14.2 x 9.2 x 1.3 inch back discs.
 The Ferrari 458 top speed is over 202 mph.
 To ensure the braking system is adapted to the performance of this car, Ferrari increased the disc size compared to previous models.
 Thanks to its CCM braking system, the Ferrari 458 Italia can go from 60 mph to zero in only 107 feet.
-If you plan on road racing, the cast-iron discs from the 360 and 430 challenge cars are available.
+If you plan on road racing, the cast-iron discs from the challenge cars are available.
+The Ferrari 458’s hp is a lot to handle, but these brakes are up to the task.

 Ferrari 458 Italia Design